Reading and Phonics

 The Headteacher Prioritises Reading

-Miss Birks, along with other leaders, prioritises reading at Laughton All Saints’ and recognises the high importance it holds, hence taking on the role of Phonics and Early Reading Lead.
+The Headteacher, along with other leaders, prioritises reading at Laughton All Saints’ and recognises the high importance it holds, hence taking on the role of Phonics and Early Reading Lead.
 She monitors reading regularly to decide priorities in training, analyse data and look at ways forward.
-Every day, Miss Birks will visit phonics lessons to coach reading teachers and check consistency across school.
-Each week, she meets with the reading teachers to lead a practise session and ensures that all curriculum documentation has a strong focus for providing opportunities for reading across the curriculum.
+Every day, the reading leader will visit phonics lessons to coach reading teachers and check consistency across school.
+Each week, she meets with the reading teachers to lead a practice session and ensures that all curriculum documentation has a strong focus for providing opportunities for reading across the curriculum.

 Love of Reading is Promoted